Pull

 will

-Non-matching results will be removed entirely from collections.
+Non-matching results will be removed entirely from the return map.
 Even

 :penguins